Education

 Definition:

 Cash flow refers to the total amount of money being transferred into and out of your business.
-It includes all sources of cash, such as sales, loans, and investments, and all cash expenditures, including operating expenses, capital expenditures, and loan repayments.
+It includes all sources of cash, such as sales, and investments, and all cash expenditures, including operating expenses, capital expenditures.

 Importance: